 The Transformative Quantum Technologies (TQT) program will tackle three grand challenges in quantum research: to develop a universal quantum processor, quantum sensors and long-distance quantum communications.
 Under the direction of Professor David Cory, Canada Excellence Research Chair in Quantum Information Processing at Waterloo’s Institute for Quantum Computing, TQT will aim to connect academic research with industry applications in a variety of fields.
 CFREF will contribute $76.3 million to this initiative of more than $140 million.

 “Quantum mechanics enable devices that are otherwise impossible in the classical world, and these revolutionary devices will transform the way we interact with and learn about the world,” said Cory, also a professor of chemistry in the Faculty of Science at Waterloo.
 “Transformative Quantum Technologies aims to develop new quantum technologies and to connect quantum devices to applications spanning the fields of medicine, health, navigation, environment, materials and others.”

 CFREF invests in areas where Canadian post-secondary institutions can become global leaders in their fields of key research strength.
 Selection for funding followed an open competition among Canada’s post-secondary institutions that was judged by a panel of Canadian and international scientific experts.
 The inaugural CFREF competition was divided into two parts, with the first one announcing more than $350 million in funding in 2015.

-Information about each of the 13 funded initiatives from today’s announcement is available at www.cfref-apogee.gc.ca.
+Information about each of the 13 funded initiatives from today’s announcement is available on the CFREF website.